Embroidery needles: the complete guide

 Choosing the right needle for your project is so important, it will not only make your stitching much easier but will make sure your project looks its best!
 If you want to find out what sort of needle you should use, read on with the help of Love Embroidery's guide to needles.

 There are several different needles suitable for embroidery.
 Having the right needle for the job will vastly improve your stitching.
 When choosing, you will need to consider which diameter, eye, length and point you need.
-Always buy good quality needles as they’ll last longer.
+Always buy good quality needles as they’ll last longer, and don't forget we also have a guide to embroidery, which is packed full of helpful hints and tips for beginners.

 In our list, you will find the definition and identifying characteristics of each needle.
 Plus we'll show you which projects and techniques it is best used for.
 Under each needle type, we have suggested a brand of needle based on our own experience, user reviews and the value for money.